AIMultipleAIMultiple

 What is end-to-end (E2E) testing?

-End-to-end (E2E), also known as chain testing, is methodology for ensuring that software is functioning as intended and that data flow is preserved for all user tasks and processes.
+End-to-end (E2E), also known as chain testing, is a methodology for ensuring that software is functioning as intended and that data flow is preserved for all user tasks and processes.

 End-to-end testing aims to simulate a complete production environment by thoroughly testing the entire software for dependencies, data integrity, and communication with other systems, interfaces, and databases.